jaredellison/hello-lambda-node/README.md

 - Authenticate the AWS CLI using `aws configure sso`.

 - Authenticate the Docker CLI.
 Create a `.env` file based on `.env-example` and run `make docker-auth`.

+- Create a repository for storing docker images by adding a repository name to `.env`, using `make aws-create-repository` and adding the resulting repository uri to `.env`.